Infradevandops/NAMASKAH.APP/docs/PROJECT_STATUS.md

-# 📊 CumApp - Project Status
+# 📊 namaskah - Project Status

 ## 🎯 **Current Status: PRODUCTION READY** ✅

-CumApp is a comprehensive SMS verification and communication platform with full functionality for both development and production environments.
+namaskah is a comprehensive SMS verification and communication platform with full functionality for both development and production environments.

 ---